symfony/symfony-docs/book/page_creation.rst

   and ``vendor/`` (third-party code) (there's also a ``bin/`` directory that's used to help updated vendor libraries);

-* Each feature in Symfony (including the Symfony framework core) is organized into a *bundle*, which is a structured set of files for that feature;
+* Each feature in Symfony (including the Symfony Framework core) is organized into a *bundle*, which is a structured set of files for that feature;

 * The **configuration** for each bundle lives in the ``Resources/config``